Perceive the fighting scenario

 - The ability to identify equilibrium points – Body, arms, flexible weapons (etc.)

-As we’ve already said in past articles, we have to exercise:
+As we have already said in past articles, we have to exercise:

-- Individually each useful sense (excluding others and each possible interference)
+- Individually each useful sense (excluding others and each possible interference, read for example Advanced training: gradually learn to fight in the dark)

 - Individually our spatial intelligence (spatial memory, etc.)